 97. Take your brain on holiday.
 As much as we’d all love to be sunbathing in the Caribbean right now, most of us are constrained to mind wandering instead.
 But daydreaming can help you solve stressful problems, relax you and inspire creativity.
 So get lost in your thoughts and see where your mind takes you!

 98. Spend less.
 Advertisers capitalise on the notion that buyers ruthlessly spend in response to stress and low self-esteem.
 Remember that having lots of things just adds to stress and won’t solve negative feelings.
 So next time you’re about to part with your cash take a step back and ask “why do I want this?” and “do I really need this?”

 99. Do your nails.
 There are loads of tips online for giving yourself the ultimate DIY mani and pedi.
 Spend some time looking after number one, feel relaxed and get creative with nail art too!

 100. Listen to an audiobook.
 Being read a story is ridiculously relaxing and a comforting way to wind down before bed.
-It’s much less effort than reading and there’s a huge choice of podcasts online so do check those out.
+It’s much less effort than reading and there’s a huge choice of audiobooks at Audible and podcasts so do check them out.

 101. Make your room your safe haven.
 Your bedroom should be your sanctuary for peaceful relaxation so make it that way!
-Get some candles, declutter your space and why not make a personalised noticeboard of quotes that inspire you, pictures, photographs…
+Get some candles, declutter your space and why not make a personalised noticeboard of quotes, photographs and pictures that inspire you.